onehashai/onehash-connect/help/message-actions.md

 # Message actions

-There are many ways to interact with a Zulip message.
+There are many ways to interact with a OneHash Connect message.

 ![Streams and topics](/static/images/help/message-actions.png)